r09944035vsfu1/team12_recommendation/README.md

 ```

 ### Single Training Simulation
+Modify two parts in Simulation.ipynb :
+1.set the ```single_train``` variable to True
+2.uncomment the code in "single training" cell in noebook.
-modify one line in Simulation.ipynb : set the ```single_train``` variable to True, then run the jupyter notebook again
+3.Then run the jupyter notebook again

 # Result (Most of results are from Repeated Training)